The Heart Wants What It Wants: Composition and lyrical interpretation

 "The Heart Wants What It Wants" was written by Selena Gomez, Antonina Armato, David Jost, and Tim James.
 It is a midtempo pop and R&B song, that contains a minimal electropop beat complete with finger snaps, ominous synths and haunting groans.
 Several critics noted the reminiscence of the song to the works by singers Lorde and Lana Del Rey.

 Lyrically, Gomez details being in love with a bad boy despite knowing he may not be a stand-up guy.
 She sings, "The bed's getting cold and you're not here / The future that we hold is so unclear / But I'm not alive until you call / And I'll bet the odds against it all... / There's a million reasons why I should give you up / But the heart wants what it wants."

 The title is from a letter by Emily Dickinson.
-The saying was popularized in 2001 when it was quoted by Woody Allen in an interview about his relationship with Soon-Yi Previn.
+The saying was popularized in 1992 when it was quoted by Woody Allen in an interview about his relationship with Soon-Yi Previn.

+According to the sheet music published at Musicnotes.com, "The Heart Wants What It Wants" is written in the key of G Minor with a tempo of 80-84 beats per minute.
+It follows a chord progression of Eb-Cm-Gm-Bb.